Bpeart90/HelpingHands/README.md

 ### Description

 For users that want to volunteer in their communities but dont know where to start.
 This website will provide a list of opportunities that you can look at to get an idea of where you can volunteer.
-It will also
+It will also have the functionality of adding opportunities from a non profit.

+The app can be started in the CLI with typing.

 ```sh
 node server.js
 ```

-The user will be told what port the app is being served on and can go to localhost: in the web brow
+The user will be told what port the app is being served on and can go to localhost: in the web browser

 ### Use

-AS A user, I want to be able to write and save notes
+AS A volunteer, I want to be able to login to a site and see volunteer opportunities.

-I WANT to be able to delete notes I've written before
+I WANT to claim a opportunities for myself.

-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+SO THAT I can help out my community.

 ### Installation

 Please run npm install to handle dependencies.

-Other dependencies that need to be installed
+Other dependencies that need to be installed will be bcrypt, bcryptjs, express, express-handlebars, express-session, inquirer, mysql2, npm, passport, passport-local, path, sequelize.

 ### Contributing